If you have concerns about a child please call 705.743.9751 or 1.800.661.2843

 In the second phase of the project the work of migrating data from all Children’s Aid Societies to the provincial system will continue.
 As this project moves forward the number of performance indicators reported publicly will continue to grow.
 The second phase of the project will also focus on understanding the data.
 In some cases it is not yet clear what an “improved” indicator score might be.
 Work has already begun with academic partners to develop this understanding.
 In the coming years there will be continuing work on developing more indicators including Aboriginal specific performance indicators.
 To see the results of the first five provincial performance indicators click on this link: OACAS Data Results

-The following link will provide you with information on our Performance Data in the areas of child-safety, permanency, and well-being: Kawartha PI Summary 2018.
+The following link will provide you with information on our Performance Data in the areas of child-safety, permanency, and well-being: KHCAS PI Summary 2019.

 To obtain more information on the public reporting of Children’s Aid Society performance data, information is available on the Ministry of Children and Youth Services Website here.
 This information is also available in French here.